- More agreeable design than the Ionic

 I should also mention sleep tracking.
 The Versa gives you Fitbit's sleep stages and insights, which uses heart rate to break down your phases and then gives you personalized tips to sleep better.
 The Versa has delivered the same accuracy that I've had on other Fitbit devices.
 So it's generally very good, even if it's sometimes slow to realize I've got out of bed.
 Right now Fitbit has the best sleep tracking of fitness trackers and smartwatches, and nothing has changed here.
 What's still annoying is that you still can't share your health data with Google Fit and Apple Health, so you're walled into Fitbit's app.

 Fitbit Versa: Female health tracking

-One of the Versa's more interesting features is Fitbit's female health tracking, which is now live.
-It's available on the Ionic too - via an update - and activity tracker users can try it out - they just can't see data onscreen in real time like smartwatch owners.
+One of Versa's more interesting features is Fitbit's female health tracking, which is now life.
+It's available on the Ionic too - via an update - and activity tracker users can try it out - they just can't see data onscreen in real-time like smartwatch owners.

 The idea is that Fitbit's female health tracking lets women log and track their menstrual cycles and symptoms with the view to comparing the data to activity and sleep patterns to spot correlations.

 Women will be able to log their cycles in the app, get tips and feedback, and check the dashboard on Versa to see where they are in their cycles.
 Tracking is done using the calendar and 'trends' right now, but Fitbit has told us it's looking into using heart rate to one day detect patterns, though this will need to be fully validated before anything is launched.

 Read this: Fitbit's female health tracking explored in-depth